By Cindy Hazen

 Just as consumers’ food preferences are shifting toward healthier choices, natural sweeteners are evolving to meet the demand for clean eating.
 Expectations for simple, understandable ingredients are in vogue.
 Concurrently, palates have become more refined.
 Clean is not only a word that applies to labels, it also means to today’s consumers, free from off flavors, low in sugar, and moderate in fat and calories.
 Foods must enhance wellbeing, and they must be delicious.

 Stevia is at the forefront of plant-based sweeteners.
-It’s high intensity.
+It has high intensity.
 Such minute quantities are used that it doesn’t contribute calories.
 Despite the fact that it’s an obvious contender for replacement of sugar and artificial sweeteners, the trajectory to the front of the pack has been anything but smooth.

 For one, stevia is not a single component.
 The term refers to sweet compounds found in the stevia leaf.
 Extracts are derived from leaves of the South American plant Stevia rebaudiana.
 More than 10 different sweet steviol glycosides are found within the stevia leaf.
 Rebaudioside A (Reb A) is the best known.
 Steviol (aglycone), Stevioside, Dulcoside A, Rubusoside, Rebaudioside B, D, E, and F follow.
 Science continues to not only discover new compounds, but more importantly to food scientists, identify their potential as a sweetener.
 Research continues to hone in on exact glycosides no matter how small their presence in the leaf.
 Rebaudioside M, also known as Rebaudioside X, is a relatively new player.